sgpinkus/audio-trap/docs/qt-audio.md

 Unclear whether is will use reasonable defaults.

-**QAudioEncoderSettings** All settings are passed via setEncodingSettings(QAudioEncoderSettings settings, ...) or setAudioSettings(QAudioEncoderSettings settings).
+**QAudioEncoderSettings** All QAudioRecorder settings are passed via QAudioRecorder::setEncodingSettings(QAudioEncoderSettings settings, ...) or setAudioSettings(QAudioEncoderSettings settings).
 The latter does not allow you to set a "container format" (example AVI):

     void	setBitRate(int rate)
     void	setChannelCount(int channels)